denihs/cortex-cli/README.md

 ### Options

-- No flags: Generate message for staged changes only (default)
-- `--onlyStaged`: Same as default, generate message for staged changes
-- `--onlyUnstaged`: Generate message for unstaged changes
-- `--all`: Generate message for all changes (staged and unstaged)
-- `--stageChanges`: Stage changes before generating the message
+- `--stageAllChanges`: Stage all changes before generating the message
 - `--include <patterns...>`: Include only files matching these patterns when staging (supports glob patterns)
 - `--exclude <patterns...>`: Exclude files matching these patterns when staging (supports glob patterns)
 - `--header <text>`: Add a custom header to the commit message (will be added above the generated message)
 - `--commitStaged`: After generating the message, prompt to commit staged changes
-- `--commitAndPush`: After generating the message, prompt to commit staged changes and push them to the remote repository
+- `--commitAndPushStaged`: After generating the message, prompt to commit staged changes and push them to the remote repository
 - `--verbose`: Show detailed information about the current configuration and execution

 ### Examples